 The images that you use, however, are essential too.
 You want potential viewers to only scroll past your YouTube videos, after all.

 Each video should have a custom thumbnail which will give a quick snapshot into your YouTube videos.
 Here are some quick tips or rules of thumbnail to keep in mind:

 High-quality images are essential for catching viewers’ attention and enticing them to click on your video.
 Make sure the images you choose are clear, sharp, and visually appealing.

 Custom the Images:

 Each video should have a custom thumbnail that is unique to the content of your video.
 If you’re using stock images, make sure it still looks unique and interesting.
-Don’t use generic images as they are more likely to be overlooked since they are so common.
-Try to be creative and use something that will stand out from the crowd and draw viewers in.
+Don’t use generic images, as they are more likely to be overlooked since they are so common.
+Draw inspiration from free templates and try to be creative and use something that will stand out from the crowd and draw viewers in.

 Thumbnails should somehow be indicative and original to your YouTube channel.
 Make sure your thumbnails are related to the content of your video.
 This way, viewers will know what they’re getting into before they watch.